JuborajSujon/PH-Module-Exercise/Milestone 7/Module 39/Module 39.md

 ## _39-6_ - (Recap) Load dynamic data, API call useEffect integrate state

+### Trigger, render and commit in react

+### What does render means?

+- Before your components are displayed on screen, they must be rendered by react.
+- "Rendering" means that React is calling your component, which is a function.
+- "Rendering" is the process of converting a component into HTML.

+### Understand Trigger, render and commit

+Imagin that your component are cooks in the kitchen.
+In this scenario, React is the waiter who puts in requests from customers and brings them their orders.
+This process of `requesting` and `serving UI` has three steps:

+1. Triggering a render (delivering the guest's order to the kitchen).
+2. Rendering the component (Preparing the order in the kitchen).
+3. Committing to the DOM (Placing the order on the table).

+### Step 1 : Trigger a render

+There are two reasons for a component to render:

+1. It's the component's initial render.
+2. The component's (or one of its ancestors) state has been updated.

+_Initial render_ : When your app starts , you need to trigger the initial render.
+It's done by calling createRoot with the target DOM node, and then calling its render method with your component.

+_Re-render when state updates_ :

+- Once the component has been initially rendered, you can trigger further renders by updating its state the set function. updating your component's state automatically queues a render.
+- You can imagine these as a restaurant guest ordering tea, dessert and all sorts of things after puting in their first order, depending on the state of their thirst or hunger.

 ## _39-7_ - (Recap) Core Concepts Components, State, useEffect

 ## _39-8_ - Thinking in React way